Previous dayApril 10, 2026Next day

 8.6 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 10 km WSW of Stanton, Texas on April 10, 2026, with origin time 18:07 UTC.
-The hypocenter lay at 8.6 km, placing this in the shallow crustal category.
-The epicenter is at 32.088°, -101.894°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.0 earthquake 10 km WSW of Stanton, Texas came in on April 10, 2026 at 18:07 UTC.
+At a depth of 8.6 km, the event was shallow crustal.
+Geolocation places the event at 32.088°N, -101.894°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10